emmercm/www/src/blog/deferrable-constraints-in-postgresql.md

 - **Creating a circular reference between two tables.**

-    I think this is a terrible idea and that you shouldn't do it, but maybe you have a good reason.
-Here are some inserts in a transaction that only work because the foreign key constraints are deferred:
+    I think this is a terrible idea and that you shouldn't do it, but maybe you have a valid use case or you inherited the situation.
+Here are some inserts in a transaction that only work because the foreign key constraints are initially deferred:

     ```sql
     CREATE TABLE manufacturers
     (
         name                VARCHAR PRIMARY KEY,
-        latest_phone_id VARCHAR NOT NULL
+        flagship_phone_name VARCHAR NOT NULL
     );

     CREATE TABLE phones
     (
-        model             VARCHAR PRIMARY KEY,
+        name              VARCHAR PRIMARY KEY,
-        manufacturer_name VARCHAR NOT NULL REFERENCES manufacturers (name) DEFERRABLE INITIALLY DEFERRED,
+        manufacturer_name VARCHAR NOT NULL REFERENCES manufacturers (name) DEFERRABLE INITIALLY DEFERRED
-        name              VARCHAR NOT NULL
     );

     ALTER TABLE manufacturers
-        ADD CONSTRAINT manufacturers_latest_phone_id_fkey FOREIGN KEY (latest_phone_id) REFERENCES phones (model) DEFERRABLE INITIALLY DEFERRED;
+        ADD CONSTRAINT manufacturers_latest_phone_id_fkey FOREIGN KEY (flagship_phone_name) REFERENCES phones (name) DEFERRABLE INITIALLY DEFERRED;

     BEGIN;

-    INSERT INTO manufacturers (name, latest_phone_id)
+    INSERT INTO manufacturers (name, flagship_phone_name)
-    VALUES ('Google', 'GF5KQ')
+    VALUES ('Google', 'Pixel 6 Pro')
-         , ('Apple', 'A2484')
+         , ('Apple', 'iPhone 13 Pro Max')
-         , ('Samsung', 'SM-S908U');
+         , ('Samsung', 'Galaxy S22 Ultra');

-    INSERT INTO phones (model, manufacturer_name, name)
+    INSERT INTO phones (manufacturer_name, name)
-    VALUES ('GR1YH', 'Google', 'Pixel 6')
+    VALUES ('Google', 'Pixel 6')
-         , ('GF5KQ', 'Google', 'Pixel 6 Pro')
+         , ('Google', 'Pixel 6 Pro')
-         , ('A2483', 'Apple', 'iPhone 13 Pro')
+         , ('Apple', 'iPhone 13 Pro')
-         , ('A2484', 'Apple', 'iPhone 13 Pro Max')
+         , ('Apple', 'iPhone 13 Pro Max')
-         , ('SM-S901U', 'Samsung', 'Galaxy S22')
+         , ('Samsung', 'Galaxy S22')
-         , ('SM-S908U', 'Samsung', 'Galaxy S22 Ultra');
+         , ('Samsung', 'Galaxy S22 Ultra');

     COMMIT;
     ```

+## Performance considerations

+Deferrable constraints seem great, why aren't they the default?
+Or why shouldn't I make all of my constraints as `INITIALLY DEFERRED`?
+There are a few reasons:

+**Deferrable unique indexes allow a moment in time when there are duplicate values.** This negatively affects what optimizations the query planner can make, as it can no longer know the uniqueness constraint is satisfied at absolutely every point in time.
+Joe Nelson has a more complete explanation in his [blog post](https://begriffs.com/posts/2017-08-27-deferrable-sql-constraints.html#query-planner-performance-penalty).